30-Second Overview

 Historical Background

-- Architectural Features: Japanese industrial building complex, red brick, steel structures, old trees
+- Architectural Features: Japanese-style industrial building complex, red brick, steel frame, heritage trees

 - Area: 7.4 hectares